dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 [Radio: Don't worry about it.]

-[Each tile in the Shark row depicts a shark, except when only the shark's fin is seen emerging from a body of water.
+[All tiles in the Shark row depict a shark, except when only the shark's fin is seen emerging from a body of water.
 Cueball is somehow present in each case.]

 [Sharks vs. Air - gray tile]